nfs0621/OddsHarvester/README.md

 ## **🤝 Contributing**

 Contributions are welcome!
 If you have ideas, improvements, or bug fixes, feel free to submit an issue or a pull request.
-Please ensure that your contributions follow the project’s coding standards and include clear descriptions for any changes.
+Please ensure that your contributions follow the project's coding standards and include clear descriptions for any changes.

 ## **📜 License**